-"I am an experienced dispute resolution lawyer with a particular interest in business crime, collective redress and alternative dispute resolution methods.
-I focus on keeping our practice up to date with technical developments and write extensively on current topics of interest to our clients."
+"I am an experienced Litigation, Arbitration & Investigations lawyer with a particular interest in business crime, international sanctions, collective redress and alternative dispute resolution methods.
+I focus on keeping our practice up to date with technical developments and write and present extensively on current topics of interest to our clients."

-Jane is an experienced Professional Support Lawyer specialising in commercial litigation.
-She develops and delivers knowhow and training for external clients as well as Linklaters’ global dispute resolution practice, ensuring the team is always on top of the latest legal developments and changes in practice.
-She has a particular interest in business and white collar crime and writes many of our client alerts and commentary on this topic.
+Jane is an experienced Knowledge Lawyer specialising in commercial litigation, business crime & investigations.
+She develops and delivers knowhow and training for external clients as well as Linklaters’ global Litigation, Arbitration & Investigations practice, ensuring the team is always on top of the latest legal developments and changes in practice.
+She has a particular interest in business crime and sanctions and writes many of our client alerts and commentary on these topics.
 She also acts as in-house technical expert on commercial litigation issues.
-Her focus recently has extended to alternative dispute resolution procedures and developments in collective redress mechanisms globally.
+Her focus also includes alternative dispute resolution procedures and developments in collective redress mechanisms globally.

 Jane edits a number of Linklaters’ flagship resources:

 Jane is an active member of the Association of Litigation Professional Support Lawyers (ALPS).
 She co-founded the Business Crime and Investigations PSL Group, bringing together knowledge lawyers with an interest in business crime.

 Jane’s recent publications include: